 Types of ICOs

-Since the project developers have total freedom on how to design and conduct an ICO, there have been different approaches on how these campaigns are set up.
 Most ICOs run in rounds where the first round starts off with the lowest price per token.
 Each round sets a higher price for the coin until the campaign either expires or reaches its funding goal.
 A new approach is the dutch auction mechanism introduced by Gnosis (a prediction market) where the crowdfunding starts off with the highest price per coin and decreases with time.
 Some startups like Tau-Chain have decided to leave their campaign running without a cap and an end date.
 People interested in the project would buy tokens from an exchange at any time.
-In general, developers are free to implement different types of ICO campaigns.

 How to participate in an ICO token sale?

 First, you need to find an upcoming ICO.
-There are websites such as crypto.fund which keep people up to date regarding future ICOs.
-To be able to participate in an ICO investors need to set up a cryptocurrency wallet.
+Websites such as Cyber Fund inform about upcoming ICOs.
+In order to participate in an ICO investors need to set up a cryptocurrency wallet.
 For further information regarding the wallet setup read our Cryptocurrency Tutorial.
 Different ICOs have their own rules and procedures and can differ in their own way.
 However, at the end of the day investors are required to send tokens to a blockchain address.
 This address will be listed on the ICO-website accompanied with a step-by-step guide on how to properly participate.
 The most important thing to remember before investing is not to use any kind of an online wallet or exchange.
 Often after investing in an ICO backers are required to import their private keys into another wallet in order to access their new coins.
-Therefore checking if your wallet’s private keys are exportable is crucial.
+Therefore checking if your wallet’s private keys are exportable is crucial!
 Some ICOs are offering a functioning online wallet for their token sale where people could send money directly to.
 The received funds are exchanged for the new token using the current exchange rate and are deposited into the wallet.
 Other ICOs instantly send back tokens to the address where the funds came from.
 This is the case with some Bitcoin-based ICOs where the new tokens get sent but may not be visible to the user even though they got stored in his/her blockchain address.
 This is caused by the incompatibility of the wallet with the new token.
 However, users should not be concerned if their private keys are exportable because they can always import them into a new wallet which supports this new token.
 In the recent years, ICOs became more accessible after the introduction of Ethereum.
-Developers can set up a user-friendly campaign much more quickly and because the Ethereum protocol can support multiple tokens users don’t have to worry about accessing the newly created coins.
+Developers can set up a user-friendly campaign much more quickly and because the Ethereum protocol and Wallet supports multiple tokens, and users don’t have to worry about accessing the newly created coins.

 Crypto Currency Funds or Fund Management Platforms